Filroden/visage/README.md

 # Visage

-**Visage** allows players and GMs to instantly switch a token's appearance and disposition on the fly.
+**Visage** allows players and GMs to instantly switch a token's appearance, disposition, and Dynamic Token Ring configuration on the fly.
 Owners can configure and **store multiple alternate forms** (Visages) for any Actor — which are saved persistently and available to all its linked tokens across all scenes.
-Using a custom, grid-based **Token HUD Selector**, you can switch the token's image and name, adjust its visual scale (e.g., 150% for enlarge), flip its orientation, and apply a disposition ('Friendly', 'Neutral', 'Hostile', or 'Secret' state).
+Using a custom, grid-based **Token HUD Selector**, you can switch the token's image and name, adjust its visual scale (e.g., 150% for enlarge), flip its orientation, apply a disposition ('Friendly', 'Neutral', 'Hostile', or 'Secret' state) and completely reconfigure its Dynamic Token Ring settings (colours, effects, subject texture).
 The module also **supports wildcard filepaths** (e.g., path/to/wolves/*.webp), letting you select a random image from a folder every time the **Visage** is activated.

 This module makes it ideal for dynamic gameplay without requiring time-consuming manual edits in the core Token Configuration window every change.